drcwadaniels/TDTPhotometrySQLdbBuilder/README.md

 Photometry data collection inundates users with data, with a single session for a single animal potentially genrerating millions of datapoints.
 The amount of data can become unwieldly.
 Generating a protocol for best practices can also be difficult if protocols are not established and replicated across people and time.

-Here, I provide one route by which to initially process and store photometry data collected on a *TDT system* an SQL database via python.
+Here, I provide one route by which to initially process and store photometry data collected from a *TDT system* onto a SQL database via python.
 This SQL database can be queried from python or the user's preferred lanaguage.
 Below is a description of the script, the assumptions it makes about data organization, and the variables of the script that need to be changed to run locally.

 **Assumptions**
 1. Each recording cohort's data should be stored in a folder labeled: XXX & YYY where XXX and YYY are the animal IDs.
 For example, 129 & 130